davidgasquez/talks/practical-data.md

 - Reproducibility
   - Required for the scientific method
   - Required to keep you sane
+  - Docker
+  - Makefile
 - Keep a log.
-Everything is an event and events dont change!
+Everything is an event and events don't change!
   - Version the data.
 VCS
 - Figure out your hypothesis.
 Have a baseline metric for everything you want to affect
 - Keep your data tidy